atharvatamta/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-# Ecommerce Management DBMS Project

 As a part of our University Curriculum, we made this project for Database Management Systems (DBMS) - ITE1003.<br>
 This project contains theoretical as well as implementation in SQL.<br>
-If you liked the repo do :star: it.

 ## Pre-requisite